Rosemary Brown (Canadian politician): Death

-She died of a heart attack aged 72, in Vancouver, British Columbia in 2003.
+She died of a heart attack aged 72, in Vancouver, British Columbia, in 2003.

 Legacy

 Canada Post featured Brown on a Canadian postage stamp released on February 2, 2009.

 On June 17, 2005, a park in Brown's former provincial riding of Vancouver-Burrard was dedicated to and named for her.

+In 2017, Vancouver city council voted to name a lane in Vancouver's West End "Rosemary Brown Lane."

 In 2021 a new public school in the Durham District School board in Ontario was named Rosemary Brown Public School.

-A recreation centre to be named for Brown is under construction at 10th Avenue and 18th Street in the Edmonds neighbourhood of Burnaby and is slated to open in 2022.
+A recreation centre in Burnaby, British Columbia was named in honour of Brown & was completed in April 2024.
+It is located on the corner of 10th Avenue and 18th Street.
+The 8,500 sq.m (92,000 sq.ft) recreation centre accommodates ice sports as well as lacrosse, ball hockey, inline hockey, community events and city-run activities.
+It also displays a public art piece, "Gliding Edge", by local BC artist Jinn Anholt.